terrycojones/rpnpy/README.md

 # Same thing, but push the numbers individually onto the stack, then the
 # ':3' tells reduce to iterate over three stack items.
 Use 'mul' as an
 # alternative to '*'.
-echo 'pi 10 10 mul:! reduce:3' | rpn.py
+echo 'pi 10 dup mul:! reduce:3' | rpn.py
 314.1592653589793

 # Equivalently, using ':*' to tell reduce to use the whole stack.
-The 10 is
-# duplicated using 'dup'.
 echo 'pi 10 dup *:! reduce:*' | rpn.py
 314.1592653589793
 ```